xnikotecx/privoxy-tor-android-termux/README.md

 # Requirements

 - Android device
+- Root access (only for DNS using socat to bind the 53 port)
 - Tor Browser installed (https://torproject.org/download/#android)
 - Termux installed on Android (download recommended from F-Droid)
 - git package installed on termux `apt update; apt install git`